Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 Responsibilities

-• interpret, evaluate and report the results of tests, thereby providing key information about a patient's condition to other medical professionals such as cardiologists and surgeons
+• interpret, evaluate and report the results of tests, providing key information about a patient's condition to other medical professionals such as cardiologists and surgeons

-At more senior levels, you'll be trained to:
+At more senior levels, you will also:

 • teach, train or supervise trainee clinical scientists and other members of the healthcare team